vkorost/vkorost/README.md

-Three decades in software development, along the path from individual contributor to team lead to engineering manager.
 I mostly build things I want to use, so there are no half-baked proofs of concept here: every repository contains something I shared only after using it myself.

 ## Books built with Claude Code